ThoughtWorksInc/Binding.scala/README.md

 Instead, Binding.scala create all internal listeners together, when the user calls `dom.render` or `Binding.watch` on root of expressions.
-`dom.render` or `Binding.watch` manages listeners in all sub-expressions together.
+Note that `dom.render` or `Binding.watch` manages listeners on all sub-expressions, not only the listener on the root expression.

 In brief, Binding.scala separates functionality in two kinds:
  * `@dom` methods that produce pure functional expressions with no side-effects.